varelaerick/Portfolio/index.md

 ## **About Me**

 In 2016 I created my first **ecommerce** and I had my first contact with **Web Analysis**.
 Searching how to bring more users for my website I got to know **Pay-Per-Click (PPC)** advertising and I became a **Google Partner** specialist on it.
 So, I created the **bloco-b** that started providing PPC services and Web Analysis all over Brazil.
-Now, I am getting into **Data Science** looking for better results for the clients of **bloco-b**.
+Now, I am getting into **Data Science** and **Data Science** for challenges, new knowledge and great finds.
 <br/>
 <br/>
 <br/>

 ## **Personal Projects**

 In my personal projects I was always looking to bring some kind of value for my business.
-For that reason, most of my projects are related to websites informations, predictions or insights.
+For that reason, most of my projects are related to websites data, predictions or insights.
 The projects are the following:
 <br/>
 <br/>